How farmers see the future

 For over fifteen years we have worked together with an independent research organisation to have access to up to date insights into what the farming community is thinking and how they respond to the ever changing conditions.
 To do this, we conduct a Rural Confidence Survey, interviewing an average of 450 farmers across New Zealand on a quarterly basis.
 Monitoring outlook and general sentiment in the country's major agricultural industries, it is one of the most robust studies of its type.

-• Among farmers with a negative outlook on the agri economy, higher input prices (56 per cent), lower commodity prices (40 per cent), and rising interest rates (37 per cent) were the major sources of concern.
-Rising commodity prices (36 per cent), government intervention/ policies (24 per cent) and increasing demand (23 per cent) were the top three reasons identified by those looking favourably at the year ahead.
+• Among farmers with a positive outlook on the agri economy, higher commodity prices (40 per cent), and falling interest rates (31 per cent) were the major sources of optimism.
+Rising input costs (48 per cent) remained the major concern identified by those looking less favourably at the year ahead.

-• The number of farmers self-assessing their own farm business as unviable decreased from last quarter and now sits at seven per cent (nine per cent previously).
+• The number of farmers self-assessing their own farm business as ‘unviable’ was similar to last quarter (eight per cent from seven per cent previously) however more farmers now assess their operations as ‘viable’ or ‘easily viable’.

-• The net reading for farmer investment intentions also rose marginally but remains at net negative levels overall.
+• The net reading for farmer investment intentions rose marginally and is now at net positive levels overall.